300909/MP1-Portfolio/README.md

 ### Content

-All content in this website were written by me.
+All the content on this website was written by me.

 ### Media